Roger Seneviratne

-Joseph Roger Seneviratne (born 5 May 1962 as රොජර් සෙනෙවිරත්න) [Sinhala]), is an actor in Sri Lankan cinema, stage drama and television as well as singer and politician by profession.
-Highly versatile actor who dominated television screen, he is best known for the roles in teledrama Batti, Chathurya and as King Vijaya in film Vijaya Kuweni.
+Joseph Roger Seneviratne (born 5 May 1962 as රොජර් සෙනෙවිරත්න) [Sinhala]), is an actor in Sri Lankan cinema, stage drama, and television as well as a singer and politician.
+He is best known for his roles in the teledrama Batti, Chathurya and as King Vijaya in the film Vijaya Kuweni.

 Personal life

 He is a past pupil of St. Thomas' College, Kotte and Saint Joseph's College, Colombo.
 He is married to Vineetha Chandrasekara and the couple has one daughter Divya Vihari and one son Digantha.

 His father Riyency Steinwall Seneviratne was a retired officer in Sri Lanka Ports Authority.
 He died in 2012 at the age of 84.
 Roger is the second of the family with nine siblings.
 His elder brother is Ralston and younger brother is Ralph.
 He has six sisters, Kristine, Darliya, Sharmane, Linet, Michel and Virginia.

 Acting career

 His acting career started in 1976 when his friend Milton Jayasooriya introduced him to dramatist Sugathapala de Silva.
 He acted in de Silva's stage play Dunna Dunu Gamuwe and also worked as assistant stage manager of that play.
 Then he continued to act in stage plays such as Ediriweera Sarachchandra's Wessanthara, Veniceye Welenda, Twelfth Night and Mandaram Wehi.
 In 1986, he made a short play by translating Anton Chekhov's play Death of a Clerk as an experimental production.
 Then he translated Albert Kaman’s Caligula as Paswenna.
 The drama won eleven awards at the drama competition conducted by the National Youth Services Council.
 In 1993, Paswenna won awards for the best director and best production at the State Drama Festival.

 Seneviratne also involved for international collaborations such as Italian productions Return to Bangalore Mother Theresa and French production Father Mannika.

 His cinema career started in 1981 with a short film Parajithayo directed by Prasanna Amarasinghe.
 His maiden cinema appearance came through Christu Charithaya directed by Sunil Ariyaratne with a minor role.
 In 2001, he produced the television serial Santhrasaya which achieved the best rating for ITN in that year.
 His second production came through blockbuster hit Chathurya.
 His maiden television drama acting came through Irata Handana Mal.
 Under his production company 2R Creations, Seneviratne produced the television serials such as Ranarala and Wijayaba Kollaya.